 \subsection{DF Relaying Scheme}

-DF relaying scheme for PS-CSS protocol has been summarized in \textbf{Algorithm~\ref{alg:3}}.
-The signal received at ST from PT in Phase 1 is given by \eqref{eq:yst}.
+In DF relaying scheme for PS-CSS protocol, the signal received at ST from PT in Phase 1 is given by \eqref{eq:yst}.
 The ST then splits the signal between the energy harvester and information decoder.
 The signal received at the information receiver is given by

 We have assumed that the noise factor is not affected by the power sharing, which is generally the case and justified in \cite{ding2014power}.
-The SNR at ST is given from this equation by:
+The instantaneous SNR at ST is given by: